swdavey/mysqlrouter/README.md

 % sudo yum localinstall --nogpgcheck mysql-shell-commercial-8.0.20-1.1.el7.x86_64.rpm
 % sudo yum install pcs pacemaker resource-agents
 ```
+Corosync is installed as a dependency of Pacemaker.
+Additionally we install pcs (to manage the Pacemaker cluster) and resource-agents (which provide an interface to the systemd managed MySQL Router).
+The cluster will be stateless and so there is no need to install fencing agents.

 For information: the install of the above software will see the creation of three accounts:
 ```
 % tail -3 /etc/passwd